Amy Coney Barrett hearing kicks off as Graham pleas for civility, Feinstein vows to grill Barrett on ObamaCare

 MIKE LEE ATTENDS BARRETT CONFIRMATION HEARING IN PERSON AFTER RECOVERING FROM CORONAVIRUS

 The hearing room, in the past, has been abuzz with hundreds of observers and the occasional outbreak of a protest leading to arrests by the Capitol police.
-Instead on Monday, the hearing room under strict coronavirus protocols is nearly silent outside fo the senators who are speaking.
+Instead on Monday, the hearing room under strict coronavirus protocols is nearly silent outside of the senators who are speaking.
+The only interruption came when Sen. Ted Cruz, R-Texas, had to pause during his remote opening statement because his cell phone rang with a text message.

-"This is going to be a long contentious week," Graham said in his opening statement.
+"This is going to be a long contentious week," Graham, R-S.C., said in his opening statement.
 "Let's make it respectful, let's make it challenging, let's remember the world is watching."

 Graham was likely referencing the 2018 confirmation hearings of Justice Brett Kavanaugh, which were marred by constant interruptions, lurid sexual assault accusations and bombastic behavior from senators.